 7 great Dutch inventions you never knew were Dutch

-Apart from an awesome little drink called gin (nope, it wasn’t invented by the Brits), there are a number of other important inventions that are the brainchild of Dutch scientists, opticians, architects and more!
+Apart from an awesome little drink called gin (nope, it wasn’t invented by the Brits), there are a number of other important inventions that are the brainchild of Dutch scientists, architects, and more.

-In fact, there are many Dutch inventions that have been pretty groundbreaking.
+In fact, many Dutch inventions have been groundbreaking.

-If you’re anything like me, you’ll be pretty surprised that some of the inventions on this list are actually Dutch!
-So, without further adieu, let’s get started!
+If you’re anything like me, you’ll be pretty surprised that some of the inventions on this list came from the lowlands.
+So, without further ado, let’s dive in!

 The submarine was invented by a Dutchman employed by the English Royal Navy.
 Image: Flemming Mahler Larsen/Wikimedia/CC3.0

-No, the Beatles didn’t invent the (yellow) submarine and it certainly wasn’t Englishman William Bourne.
-However, he was the first person to develop the concept around it.
-In the 1620s, it was Dutch inventor Cornelis Drebbel who constructed the first vessel that could be navigated underwater.
+In the 1620s, it was actually Dutch inventor Cornelis Drebbel who constructed the first vessel that could be navigated underwater.

-He was employed by the English Royal Navy, which used the river Thames as a testing ground for the submarine.
-The submersible consisted of a wooden frame with leather stretched over it and oars were used to propel it.
-It is actually a pretty scary thought that there was only a piece of greased leather protecting you from the freezing ocean.
+The submersible consisted of a wooden frame with leather stretched over it, and it was propelled by oars.
+It is actually pretty scary to think that there was only a piece of greased leather protecting you from the freezing ocean.
 Brrr! 🌊

-Architect Jan Wils invented it (the Olympic flame) “by accident”.
-Image: Country Wind/Wikimedia/Public Domain
+Dutch architect Jan Wils invented the Olympic flame “by accident.”
+Image: Country Wind/Wikimedia Commons/Public Domain

 Two gentlemen from Middelburg invented the telescope.
-Image: Ryan Wick/Flickr/CC2.0
+Image: Depositphotos

-As far as the microscope is concerned, Dutchmen like Antoni van Leeuwenhoek, Zacharias or Hans Jansen are mentioned as inventors.
-Van Leeuwenhoek used a magnifying glass with one lens that could magnify up to 237 times!
+As far as the microscope is concerned, Dutchmen Antoni van Leeuwenhoek, Zacharias Janssen, or Hans Janssen are mentioned as inventors.

 photo-of-eye-test-chart-dutch-invention

-Did we really need this invention?
-The speed camera.
-Image: Janitors/Pixabay
+Did we really need this Dutch invention?
+Image: Pixabay

 The Dutch are also the masterminds behind the CD and DVD.
-Image: PublicDomainPictures/Pixabay
+Image: Depositphotos

 Alright, I’ve got one more of these Dutch inventions!
 Dutchman Dr Jaap Haartsen came up with the idea for Bluetooth while he was working for the Swedish company Ericsson.